hunxio/Quiz/README.md

 PS C:\Your\Path\Quiz>python .\main.py
 Welcome!
 Please answer the questions with True or False

-Q.1: The character Plum from &quot;No Game No Life&quot; is a girl.
+Q.1: The character Plum from "No Game No Life" is a girl.
 Answer:
 ```